 If you suspect that there is moisture in a piece of drywall, there are a few different ways to check:

 Odor.
 Sometimes, the first indication of a problem is a musty odor in moisture-affected areas of the building.
-However, this olfactory warning sign usually means that there is already a significant mold infestation present, one which may require extensive gutting of the building’s materials to remediate.
+However, this olfactory warning sign usually means that there is already a significant mold infestation present, one that may require extensive gutting of the building’s materials to remediate.

 The problem with the above two methods is that they are primarily useful only after moisture has gone unchecked in the drywall for a long while.
 By this time, the moisture problem may have spread to other materials.

-To identify the presence of excess moisture in drywall before there are readily visible signs of damage, moisture meters are your best bet.
+To identify the presence of excess moisture in drywall before there are readily visible signs of damage, drywall moisture meters are your best bet.
 When it comes to using moisture meters to find moisture in drywall, you can use either a specially-made meter that uses the drywall scale, or you can use a meter that has a reference scale mode.

-Using a Moisture Meter With a Drywall Scale
+Using a Moisture Meter with a Drywall Scale

-With a drywall scale meter, all you have to do is to push the pins of the meter into the drywall and take a reading.
+With a drywall scale meter, all you have to do is push the pins of the meter into the drywall and take a reading.
 The meter will provide an exact measurement that you can use to determine the moisture content of the drywall.

 Using a Moisture Meter with a Reference Scale